1. IF I AM OFF OF WORK AS A RESULT OF THE ACCIDENT WHAT CAN I DO FOR ASSISTANCE?

 - If there are multiple claimants involved in the same accident caused by the same at-fault driver the insurance policy limits on the at-fault vehicle will be split up amongst all the claimants and can reduce the amount that is recovered.

 - This is why it is important to ensure that you have proper coverage on your own policy of insurance because there are situations where the at-fault driver may be underinsured and your own policy can step in and increase the available limits.
-Please speak to one of our attorneys today for clarification.
+Please speak to one of our lawyers today for clarification.

 b.
 The monetary value of a particular injury is based on and set by case law, which limits the amount you can recover.